NYC Orbital Fracture Repair

 - Direct Orbital Floor Fracture.
 When the fracture extends from the orbital rim to the floor of the socket, it called a direct orbital floor fracture.

-If you have had any of these types of orbital fractures that has disfigured your face or caused any eye or vision problems, contact our NYC office for an orbital fracture repair consultation with Dr. Rousso.
+If you have had any of these types of orbital fractures that has disfigured your face or caused any eye or vision problems, contact our office in New York for a consultation with renown NYC orbital fracture repair surgeon, Dr. Rousso.